To protect Council’s sewerage transport and treatment systems most liquid trade waste needs to be pre-treated before it is discharged.

 More complex pre-treatment processes such as pH adjustment and biological treatment are required for some high-risk liquid trade waste streams.

-Pre-treatment systems need regular maintenance.
-Your trade waste approval will specify the requirements.
+Pre-treatment systems must be sized according to your business needs and must have regular maintenance.
+Your liquid trade waste approval will specify these requirements.

 You must not discharge the following into the sewerage system or your pre-treatment system:

 - Used cooking oil

 - Any type of waste that may affect the performance of treatment processes

 Your liquid trade waste approval will identify substances that must not be included in your liquid trade waste stream.

 Plumbing approval is required for installing liquid trade waste pre-treatment equipment, apart from replacing sink and floor drain screening.

 To apply for plumbing approval see Plumbing and Drainage application